hamidghaedi/scRNA_seq-analysis/README.md

 dev.off()
 ```

-So some other clusters are also showing expression for identified clusters.
+So some other clusters are also showing expression for the identified markers.
+Clusters 0,2,3,9,10,14,18 and 19 showing similar pattern of expression for top 10 basal cell markers.
+Actually these are mostly BLCA specific cluster which may imply that the tumor subtype of samples included in the study was basal bladder cancer.

 | gene     | cells                                | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  | 12  | 13  | 14  | 15  | 16  | 17  | 18  | 19  | 20  | 21  |
 |---|------|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|